Ruth Lyons (broadcaster): Legacy and honors

 The Ruth Lyons Christmas Fund began in 1939 and still provides Cincinnati-area hospitalized children with toys, Christmas decorations and even needed hospital equipment.
 After a visit to the children's ward of a local hospital, Lyons realized the young patients had nothing to make their stay more pleasant.
 She spoke about this on her radio program and began fund raising to provide hospitalized children with toys and some Christmas cheer at the holiday time.

 Lyons began raising money for the fund on her programs each year on her birthday (October 4).
-She also wrote Christmas songs which were performed on the programs and recorded to benefit the fund.
+She also wrote Christmas songs – such as "The Christmas Marching Song" and "This is Christmas" – which were performed on the programs and recorded to benefit the fund.
 After Lyons's retirement in 1967, her co-host, Bob Braun, became the host of The 50-50 Club and took over the fund raising duties.
 To raise awareness that the charity was not seasonal, the name was changed to the Ruth Lyons Children's Fund in 1996.
 Since its beginning, the fund has raised tens of millions of dollars.

 David Letterman, who watched The 50/50 Club with his mother while home from school at lunch break, credits Lyons with teaching him everything about live talk television.
 Phil Donahue paid tribute to Lyons saying, "If there had not been a Crosley Broadcasting with its commitment to local programming, and if there had not been a Ruth Lyons, I probably wouldn't be here."

 The City of Cincinnati honored Lyons's years of service to the community by naming a downtown street "Ruth Lyons Lane" in her honor in 1983.